Spider Symbol Meaning: Head-Spinning Spider Symbolism

-The Spider is an ancient symbol of mystery, power and growth.
+The spider is an ancient symbol of mystery, power and growth.

-We take our first lesson from the ancient symbol of the Spider by contemplating its web.
+We take our first lesson from the ancient symbol of the spider by contemplating its web.

-Not only do Spiders and their webs draw attention to our life choices, they also give us an overview of how we can manipulate our thinking in order to construct the life we wish to live.
+Not only do spiders and their webs draw attention to our life choices, they also give us an overview of how we can manipulate our thinking in order to construct the life we wish to live.

-Spiders do this by calling our awareness to the amazing construction of their webs.
-Fully functional, practical, and ingenious in design - Spider webs serve as homes, food storage, egg incubators – seemingly limitless in their functionality.
+spiders do this by calling our awareness to the amazing construction of their webs.
+Fully functional, practical, and ingenious in design – spider webs serve as homes, food storage, egg incubators – seemingly limitless in their functionality.

 When we consider this ingenious diversity, we can also consider the web-like construct of our own lives.
 How are we designing the most effective life?

 When we see our decisions, choices and actions as far-reaching, effective tools in life – we can see how we weave a web that can either serve us or enslave us.
-The Spider symbol meaning beckons us to be mindful of our behaviors – be smart about the life we weave for ourselves.
+The spider symbol meaning beckons us to be mindful of our behaviors – be smart about the life we weave for ourselves.

-We can derive more Spider symbol meaning when we consider certain subtle characteristics that represent ancient symbols of infinity.
+We can derive more spider symbol meaning when we consider certain subtle characteristics that represent ancient symbols of infinity.

-The infinity symbol meanings occur when we consider most Spiders have eight eyes and all have eight legs.
+The infinity symbol meanings occur when we consider most spiders have eight eyes and all have eight legs.
 The number eight is also a symbol of infinity or lemniscate (an eight turned on its side).
 Also, the vibrational frequency indicates the meaning of number eight involves cycles, passage of time, and evolution.

-In Native American symbolism, the Spider is a symbol of protection against torrential storms.
-In yet other Native American lore accounts, the Spider (personified as the Grandmother) was the teacher and protector of esoteric wisdom.
+In Native American symbolism, the spider is a symbol of protection against torrential storms.
+In yet other Native American lore accounts, the spider (personified as the Grandmother) was the teacher and protector of esoteric wisdom.

-The Spider symbol meaning in Egypt, is akin to Neith, a complex deity usually depicted with arrows as she is associated with hunting.
+The spider symbol meaning in Egypt, is akin to Neith, a complex deity usually depicted with arrows as she is associated with hunting.
 Along with hunting, she is also associated with the creation, specifically the process of recreation in the dawning and dusking of each day.
 Neith is also a weaver, and is often shown with a shuttle in her hand (a tool used for weaving).
-It is this activity that gains her association with the Spider.
+It is this activity that gains her association with the spider.

-And of course, no conversation about the meaning of spiders is complete without discussing the Greek myth of Arachne, a mortal (although of noble stature) who was a spectacular weaver.
+Of course, no conversation about the meaning of spiders is complete without discussing the Greek myth of Arachne, a mortal (although of noble stature) who was a spectacular weaver.
 Acclaim for her luscious lively looms spread over hill and dale and ultimately reached the immortal ears of Athena.
 Arachne claimed she was the best weaver, and thus prompted a challenge from Athena.

 And so, they played a round of “dueling looms,” but no one could confirm the victor.
 However, Arachne was quite smug about the whole process.
 So much so, that Athena smote her with a mighty blow of conscience and a dose of guilt.
 Arachne took the dosage hard, and could not live with the intense feelings of guilt and sorrow so she killed herself.
 Athena felt awful over the whole mess and decided to resurrect Arachne in the form of a spider so that she and all her offspring would forever be the best weavers of the universe.

 One final note, if you’ve visited my website often, you know I’m a big proponent of individual interpretation.
 Symbol meanings are very personal and profound.
-I merely provide a foundation of symbol meanings; utlimately, only YOU can determine what the meaning of Spider is to you.
+I merely provide a foundation of symbol meanings; utlimately, only YOU can determine what the meaning of spider is to you.